-Stockholder transaction expenses: Sales load (as a percentage of offering price) (1) % Offering expenses (as a percentage of offering price) 1.04(2) Dividend reinvestment plan fees -(3) Total stockholder transaction expenses (as a percentage of offering price) 1.04% Annual expenses (as a percentage of net assets attributable to common stock): % Management fees under Investment Advisory Agreement % 1.31(4) Management fees under Investment Advisory Agreement Incentive fees under Investment Advisory Agreement 1.31(4) -(5) Incentive fees under Investment Advisory Agreement 1.31(4) Incentive fees under Investment Advisory Agreement 1.31(4) (5) (6)
+Stockholder transaction expenses:

+%

+Sales load (as a percentage of offering price) 6.00(1)

+%

+Offering expenses (as a percentage of offering price) 1.16(2)

+Dividend reinvestment plan fees -(3)

+Total stockholder transaction expenses (as a percentage of offering price) 7.16%

+Annual expenses (as a percentage of net assets attributable to common stock):

+%

+Management fees under Investment Advisory Agreement 1.16(4)

+Incentive fees under Investment Advisory Agreement -(5)

+Interest payments on borrowed funds -(6)

+%

+Other expenses 1.24(7)

+Total annual expenses 2.40%

-- (1) The Adviser will pay to the underwriters a sales load (underwriting discount and commission) of 6.00% on shares sold other than to the Adviser, and a sales load of 1.00% on shares sold to the Adviser.
-See "Control Persons and Principal Stockholders."
-We are not obligated to repay such sales load paid by the Adviser. - (2) Amount reflects estimated offering expenses of approximately \$1.3 million. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) Reflects the aggregate amount of base management fees we estimate will be payable under our Investment Advisory Agreement during our first year of operations following consummation of this offering, or \$1.63 million, which, as required by SEC rules, is calculated based on our projected net assets rather than our gross assets.
+- (1) The underwriting discounts and commissions with respect to the shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering.
+A sales load (underwriting discount and commission) of 2.00% will be paid on 3,571,429 shares sold to the Adviser.
+See "Control Persons and Principal Stockholders." - (2) Amount reflects estimated offering expenses of approximately \$1.45 million. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) Reflects the aggregate amount of base management fees we estimate will be payable under our Investment Advisory Agreement during our first year of operations following consummation of this offering, or \$1.36 million, which, as required by SEC rules, is calculated based on our projected net assets rather than our gross assets.
 Our base management fee under the Investment Advisory Agreement is calculated at an annual rate of 1.75% of our projected gross assets (i.e., total assets held before deduction of any liabilities), which includes investments acquired with the use of leverage and excludes cash and cash equivalents (as defined in the notes to our financial statements).
 See "Investment Advisory Agreement Overview of Our Investment Adviser Management Fee."
 The fact that our base management fee is payable based upon our gross assets may encourage SSC to use leverage to make additional investments.